EttusResearch/fpga/docs/usrp3/build_instructions.md

 - To add vivado to the PATH and to setup up the Xilinx build environment run
   + `source setupenv.sh` (If Vivado is installed in the default path /opt/Xilinx/Vivado) _OR_
   + `source setupenv.sh --vivado-path=<VIVADO_PATH>` (where VIVADO_PATH is a non-default installation path)

 - To build a binary configuration bitstream run `make <target>` where the target is specific to each product.
+To get a list of supported targets run `make help`.

+- The build output will be specific to the product and will be located in the `usrp3/top/{project}/build` directory.
+Run `make help` for more information.

+## Build Instructions (Xilinx ISE only)

+- To add xtclsh to the PATH and to setup up the Xilinx build environment run
+  + `source <install_dir>/Xilinx/14.7/ISE_DS/settings64.sh` (64-bit platform)
+  + `source <install_dir>/Xilinx/14.7/ISE_DS/settings32.sh` (32-bit platform)

+- Navigate to `usrp3/top/{project}` where project is:
+  + b200: For USRP B200 and USRP B210
+  + b200mini: For USRP B200mini

+- To build a binary configuration bitstream run `make <target>` where the target is specific to each product.
 To get a list of supported targets run